MuhammadFaizanKhan/3DWalker/README.md

 # 3DWalker
 Unity3d Environment explorer

-The purpose of the project is to provide a handy to deal with 3d environment in unity.
+The purpose of the project is to provide a handy way to deal with 3d environment in unity game-engine.